hassanamjad1/knowyourneighborhood/README.md

 Challenges we ran into:

-We ran into a couple of challenges due to a lack of knowledge regarding HTML/CSS/js languages and using Github.
+Due to lack of familiarity with front-end development, we watched several youtube videos and implemented knowledge gained from the attended workshops during the hackathon in order to get done with "know your neighborhood" project.